OctopusDeploy/OctoProduct/chapter1/index.md

 ### Continuous Integration, Continuous Delivery and Continuous Deployment

-Before we dive into the details of how to implement repeatable deployments, we'll look at how this pillar fits into a CI/CD pipeline.

 The terms Continuous Integration and Continuous Delivery or Deployment, or CI/CD, are frequently used to describe the progression from source code to publicly accessible application.

-For the purpose of this book, we consider Continuous Integration (CI) to be the process of compiling, testing, packaging, and publishing an application as source code is updated.
-Specifically, in the case of Kubernetes deployments, CI is the process of packaging code as a Docker image and pushing it to a Docker registry, typically by a CI server.
+We consider Continuous Integration (CI) to be the process of compiling, testing, packaging, and publishing an application as source code is updated.

 Continuous Delivery and Continuous Deployment (both abbreviated to CD) have subtly different meanings.
 We treat both terms as an automated series of steps that deliver an application to its destination.
 The distinction is whether those automated steps deliver the application directly to the end consumer with no manual human intervention or decision making.